leaysgur/cfw-bindings-wrangler-bridge/README.md

-# 🌉 cfw-bindings-wrangler-bridge
+# cfw-bindings-wrangler-bridge

-Bridge between local development code and Cloudflare Workers bindings, via `wrangler dev --remote` command.
+Bridge between **local environment in development** 🌉 **Cloudflare Workers bindings in production**, via `wrangler dev --remote` command.

 ## Motivation

 Imagine you want to deploy your application to Cloudflare Pages using a framework like SvelteKit.

-`vite dev` is fast and DX is very good.
+`vite dev` has nice DX.
 Deployment is no problem either, with adapters available.
-GitHub connected auto CI, preview branches are really nice. 🥳
+GitHub connected auto CI, preview branches are really cool. 🥳

 However, as soon as you try to use features specific to the Cloudflare Workers platform (like KV, D1, etc.), you run into problems...